-Le Charme de PIT cafe – bar – wine bistro restaurant with Premium wines and spirits, fabulous in-house cocktails, and Mediterranean lunch and dinner menu!!!
+Le Charme de PIT cafe – bar – wine bistro restaurant with Premium wines and spirits, fabulous in-house cocktails, and a Mediterranean lunch and dinner menu!!!

 National Library of Greece

-Flisvos Tourist Port, with the completion of the major upgrade project, today offers 303 berths, of which 50% can accommodate yachts over 35m long, mainly covering the corresponding domestic docking needs and at the same time creating a pole of attraction for high- requirements in Greece.
+Flisvos Tourist Port, with the completion of the major upgrade project, today offers 303 berths, of which 50% can accommodate yachts over 35m long, mainly covering the corresponding domestic docking needs and, at the same time, creating a pole of attraction for high- requirements in Greece.

 Panathenaic Stadium, Athens, Greece

-The Panathenaic Stadium or Kallimarmaro is a multi-purpose stadium in Athens, Greece.
+The Panathenaic Stadium, or Kallimarmaro is a multi-purpose stadium in Athens, Greece.
 One of the main historic attractions of Athens, it is the only stadium in the world built entirely of marble

 To zero tou Olympiou Dios

-The Temple of Olympian Zeus (Greek: Ναός του Ολυμπίου Διός, Naós tou Olympíou Diós), also known as the Olympieion or Columns of the Olympian Zeus, is a former colossal temple at the center of the Greek capital Athens.
+The Temple of Olympian Zeus (Greek: Ναός του Ολυμπίου Διός, Naós tou Olympíou Diós), also known as the Olympieion or Columns of the Olympian Zeus, is a former colossal temple at the centre of the Greek capital Athens.
 It was dedicated to “Olympian” Zeus, originating from his position as head of the Olympian gods.